Nonpartisan League

 The Nonpartisan League (NPL) was a left-wing political party founded in 1915 in North Dakota by Arthur C. Townley, a former organizer for the Socialist Party of America.
-On behalf of small farmers and merchants, the Nonpartisan League advocated state control of mills, grain elevators, banks and other farm-related industries in order to reduce the power of corporate and political interests from Minneapolis and Chicago.
+On behalf of small farmers and merchants, the Nonpartisan League advocated state control of mills, grain elevators, banks, and other farm-related industries in order to reduce the power of corporate and political interests from Minneapolis and Chicago.

-The goat served as the League's mascot.
-It was known as "The Goat that Can't be Got".
+The League adopted the goat as a mascot; it was known as "The Goat that Can't be Got".

 History

 By the 1910s, the growth of left-wing sympathies was on the rise in North Dakota.
 The Socialist Party of North Dakota had considerable success.
-They brought in many outside speakers, including Eugene V. Debs spoke at a large antiwar rally at Garrison in 1915.
+They brought in many outside speakers, including Eugene V. Debs, who spoke at a large antiwar rally at Garrison in 1915.
 By 1912, there were 175 Socialist politicians in the state.
 Rugby and Hillsboro elected Socialist mayors.
 The party had also established a weekly newspaper, the Iconoclast, in Minot.

-In 1914, Arthur C. Townley, a flax farmer from Beach, North Dakota, and organizer for the Socialist Party of America, had attended a meeting of the American Society of Equity.
+In 1914, Arthur C. Townley, a flax farmer from Beach, North Dakota, and organizer for the Socialist Party of America, attended a meeting of the American Society of Equity.
 Afterwards, Townley and a friend, Frank B. Wood, drew up a radical political platform that addressed many of the farmers' concerns, and created the Farmers Non-Party League Organization, which later evolved into the Nonpartisan League.
-Soon, Townley was traveling the state in a borrowed Ford Model T signing up members for a payment of $6 in dues.
+Soon, Townley was traveling the state in a borrowed Ford Model T, signing up members for a payment of $6 in dues.
 Farmers were receptive to Townley's ideas and joined in droves.
 However, Townley was soon expelled from the Socialist Party due to this method of rogue operating.

-The League grew larger beginning in 1915, at a time when small farmers in North Dakota felt exploited by out-of-state companies.
+The League grew in 1915.
+At that time, small farmers in North Dakota felt exploited by out-of-state companies.
 One author later described the wheat-growing state as "a tributary province of Minneapolis-St. Paul."
 Minnesota banks made its loans, Minnesota millers handled its grain, and Alexander McKenzie, North Dakota's political boss, lived in Saint Paul, Minnesota.
 Rumors spread at a Society of Equity meeting in Bismarck that a state representative named Treadwell Twichell had told a group of farmers to "go home and slop the hogs."
 Twichell later said that his statement was misinterpreted.
-He had been instrumental in previous legislative reforms to rescue the state from boss rule by MacKenzie and the Northern Pacific Railroad around the start of the 20th century.
+He had been instrumental in previous legislative reforms to rescue the state from boss rule by McKenzie and the Northern Pacific Railroad around the start of the 20th century.